SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 ```

 :::note
-You need to restart collector process manually in order to apply changes
+You need to restart collector process manually in order to apply changes.
 :::

-#### Manual step-by-step installation
+#### Manual step-by-step Installation

 If you installed the Collector manually, the simplest way to upgrade is to follow these steps:

 * [Uninstall the Collector manually](#manual-step-by-step-installation-1)
 * [Install the Collector again with a new version](#manual-step-by-step-installation)

-### Update your config
+### Update your Config

 After an upgrade, you should make sure that your config for OpenTelemetry Collector is up to date.